-A person will have no recourse to public funds when they are ‘subject to immigration control’.
-This is defined in section 115 of the Immigration and Asylum Act 1999.
+A person will have no recourse to public funds when they are ‘subject to immigration control’, as defined at section 115 of the Immigration and Asylum Act 1999.
 A person who is subject to immigration control cannot claim public funds (benefits and housing assistance), unless an exception applies.

-A person will be ‘subject to immigration control’ if they are a non-EEA national and have one of the following types of immigration status:
+A person will be subject to immigration control when they have one of the following types of immigration status:

 When a person has leave to enter or remain that is subject to the NRPF condition, the term ‘no public funds’ will be stated on their residence permit, entry clearance vignette, or biometric residence permit (BRP).